Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 {% include figure image_path="/assets/images/posts/start_hacking/over_the_wire.jpg" alt="OverTheWire - Bandit." caption="Over the wire's [Bandit](https://overthewire.org/wargames/bandit/) machine - A Linux command line challenge, which will test & develop your abilities to gather information from Linux machines and work in a Linux command line environment." %}

-OverTheWire offer a whole suite of challenges, which are *really* accesible; Bandit is a Linux command line challenge, where you can test and hone your skills, using only a Secure Shell client.
+OverTheWire offer a whole suite of challenges, which are *really* accessible; Bandit is a Linux command line challenge, where you can test and hone your skills, using only a Secure Shell client.
 Even Linux pros will have fun here.

 #### SANS Holiday Hack

-{% include figure image_path="/assets/images/posts/start_hacking/holiday_hack.jpg" alt="OverTheWire - Bandit." caption="The SANS [Holiday Hack](https://holidayhackchallenge.com/) challenges - Humourous online hack-a-thons, whose previous years are still hosted; you may need your own machine for some of the harder stuff, but you can get a long way in a browser." %}
+{% include figure image_path="/assets/images/posts/start_hacking/holiday_hack.jpg" alt="OverTheWire - Bandit." caption="The SANS [Holiday Hack](https://holidayhackchallenge.com/) challenges - Humorous online hack-a-thons, whose previous years are still hosted; you may need your own machine for some of the harder stuff, but you can get a long way in a browser." %}

-The SANS Holiday Hack is a really fun online challenge; you can get started with nothing but a browser on many of the challenges and the web based game-style of the challenges is really accesible.
+The SANS Holiday Hack is a really fun online challenge; you can get started with nothing but a browser on many of the challenges and the web based game-style of the challenges is really accessible.
 There's a great community around these when they are live and the old ones are all still hosted so you can go back and practice.

 #### HackTheBox